-With a knit top
+With a cable knit sweater

-Everyone needs that simple knit top that just goes with every type of bottoms.
+Everyone needs that simple cable knit top that just goes with every type of bottoms.
 Even though they may seem “too basic” on their own, the plain ones are the easiest ones to style, because a simple plain top will go with any pattern or print you love.

 With a pullover

 Pullovers can be worn with plaid skirts to give you a great functional outfit for fall.